willthefirst/taqueria/README.md

 - Auth
 - Admin
 - REST API
-  - Can create post (ie. client availability)
-    - Can POST to endpoint
-    - Can render frontend view that will send off postf
   - Can update post
   - Can delete post
   - posts/ needs pagination and filtering